 Some parks are only open during certain seasons, so it’s important to know this before planning travel.
 National Geographic suggests visiting a park that’s open as the kids head back to school or when summer break is about to begin.
-The summer season may attract many tourists who have the same idea, but you can choose peak times to start your adventures—early in the morning or in the evening—given that there is still daylight.
+The summer season may attract many tourists who have the same idea, but you can choose peak times to start your adventures—early in the morning or the evening—given that there is still daylight.

 Planning Your Visit

 “National Parks are BUSY.
 Failing to plan is planning to fail,” said Rachel Visser, an ER Nurse, mom of four, and Founder of June Baby Clothes who has traveled to six national parks with her family.
 Mapping out your days are essential.
 “Planning ahead of time with hiking options A, B, C, etc. can save you a lot of time not sitting in traffic or circling a parking lot.
 Start early if possible,” she said.

 Be Aware of Park Regulations and Limited Cell Service

 Just like amusement parks have regulations, so do national parks.
 Following posted safety regulations and clean-up requirements are a given.
 Also, check whether reservations are needed ahead of your visit.